Many people assume since vegan meats do not contain raw animal products, they have a longer shelf life than regular meat.

 While sausages can be made from these ingredients, they’re usually closer to vegan burgers.
 This means they’re typically made from soy or pea protein and taste more like a real sausage.

 Again, there is no overall rule for how these products should be handled.
 It’s always best to err on the side of caution.
-So, while vegan or vegetarian products that have elapsed their best-before date should generally be safe to eat, it’s not worth taking a risk by eating expired plant-based meat.
+So, while vegan or plant-based products that have elapsed their best-before date should generally be safe to eat, it’s not worth taking a risk by eating expired plant-based meat.

 How Long Does Beyond Meat (Beyond Burgers and Sausages) Last?